codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ---
-description: Use the Codacy configuration file to configure advanced features on Codacy with more control such as ignoring files for duplication or a specific tool, configuring the root directory to start the analysis, and adding custom extensions to languages.
+description: Use the Codacy configuration file to configure advanced features on Codacy with more control such as ignoring files for duplication or a specific tool, configuring the root directory to start the analysis, and adding custom file extensions to languages.
 ---

 # Codacy configuration file